 The Blockhouse was dismantled in June 2018.
-The buildings which have been underutilized for the past number of years have deteriorated and have become difficult to restore.
-The salvageable material will be stored until a suitable location and funding are available to have them rebuilt.
-Every attempt has been made to save the historically relevant parts of the buildings, such as the gun ports in the blockhouse as they tell of the building's use in 1885.
+The buildings had deteriorated and had become difficult to maintain or restore.
+The salvageable material has been stored until a suitable location and funding are available to have them rebuilt.
+Every attempt has been made to save the historically relevant parts of the building, such as the gun ports in the blockhouse as they tell of the building's use in 1885.

 In September 2019, the Prince Albert Historical Society started a fundraising campaign to reconstruct the Blockhouse and Nisbet Church on the riverbank near the Historical Museum.
 More information is available on our Home Page or this information sheet.
 All donation amounts are welcomed; donations over $20 will receive a tax receipt.